JimmyKenMerchant/jimmy-codeviewer/README.txt

 'spansearch' series have these parameters below.

 1. 'id' // table's id
-4. 'color' // fontcolor of target string
+2. 'color' // fontcolor of target string
-5. 'background-color' // background-color of target string
+3. 'background-color' // background-color of target string
-6. 'font-family' // font-size of target string
+4. 'font-family' // font-size of target string
-7. 'font-size' // font-size of target string
+5. 'font-size' // font-size of target string
-8. 'font-style' // font-style of target string
+6. 'font-style' // font-style of target string
-9. 'font-weight' // font-weight of target string
+7. 'font-weight' // font-weight of target string
-10. 'vertical-align' // vertical-align of target string
+8. 'vertical-align' // vertical-align of target string
-11. 'regex-enable' //use Regular Expression ('TRUE' or 'true') or not
+9. 'regex-enable' // enable Regular Expression ('TRUE' or 'true') or not
+10. 'regex-modifier' // assign "i" and/or "m" modifier on RegExp. "g" will be ignored

 '[spansearch]' have these parameters below.

-12. 'start' // line number to start
+11. 'start' // line number to start
-13. 'end' // line number to end
+12. 'end' // line number to end

+If 9. 'regex-enable' is "TRUE" or "true", 'spansearch' series are searching the word by JavaScript's Regular Expression.
+Type your search word by JavaScript's rule for Regular Expression without delimiters and assign "m" (multi-lines modifier for use "^", "$" on each lines), and/or "i" (ignore cases) in 10. 'regex-modifier'. "g" is never be used because this modifier for all replacing words on one time [String.prototype.replace()], or get all matching words on one time [String.prototype.match()].

 d. '[divsearch id="title" start="3" end="7" text-align="center" line-height="1.6em"]':